-One of the most annoying things in an air hose is when it kinks.
+One of the most annoying things about an air hose is when it kinks.
 That happens a lot with polyurethane or nylon hoses.
 Flexzilla is kink-resistant and won’t kink under pressure.

-This model is very lightweight and easy to carry, and to maneuver.
-They’re also highly visible designed with a bright neon green color which stands out.
+This model is very lightweight and easy to carry and maneuver.
+They’re also highly visible and designed with a bright neon green color which stands out.

 It comes with an abrasion-resistant cover that makes it very durable in rough conditions.

 There are many debates about “Flexeel vs Flexzilla“.
 Indeed, both of them are excellent choices.
 But comparing them would be unfair, considering they’re made of different materials: hybrid blend (Flexzilla) and polyurethane (Flexeel).
 Some people prefer the hybrid, others poly.
 It’s a matter of taste and you have to try them both to know which type of air hose fits your needs best.

 Best Polyurethane Air Hose: Coilhose Pneumatics Flexeel